eu-digital-identity-wallet/eudi-lib-jvm-sdjwt-kt/README.md

     }
 }.serialize()

 ```

-## Verification

-There are two cases of SD-JWT verification:
-- in case of `combined issuance format`.
-This is applicable to the holder
-- in case of  `combined presentation format`.
-This is applicable to the verifier

-### Holder Verification
+## Holder Verification

 In this case the SD-JWT is expected to be in Combined Issuance format.

+`Holder` must know:
-Holder should know the public key of the Issuer and the algorithm used by the Issuer
-to sign the SD-JWT
+- the public key of the `Issuer` and the algorithm used by the Issuer to sign the SD-JWT

 ```kotlin
 import eu.europa.ec.eudi.sdjwt.*